Southern Town Hospitality & Charming Front Porches

 with horse and carriage rides, Victorian-dressed carolers, and plenty of porches.

-Bell Buckle is well known for its restored Victorian style houses, The Webb School, and walking horses.
+Bell Buckle is well known for its restored Victorian style houses,

 Many people enjoy visiting for antiques, beautiful quilts and hand-crafted items, along with partaking of genuine Southern cooking and hospitality.